 During lockdown the Museum received an email from one of the recipients of a cup to say she’d finally completed her good deed.
 During a time when the country was rooting for the NHS and other unsung heroes, the team decided to revisit the installation and rekindle it in a digital format.
 When lockdown started to ease, Clare Twomey and Caro Howell, the museum’s Director, made a short film introducing this digital campaign that you can watch below.

-A selection of cups and saucers from the original Exchange installation are on view at the Museum during September 2020.
-Good deeds posted on social media will also be displayed digitally in the museum throughout the month.
+A selection of cups and saucers from the original Exchange installation went on view at the Museum during September 2020.
+Good deeds posted on social media were also displayed digitally in the museum throughout the month.